-The Golgi enzymes show very low similarity to each other, and thus most likely emerged independently.63 Once a Golgi-like compartment was initially formed, the various protist groups and their descendants optimized this basic system for their own requirements.
+The Golgi enzymes show very low similarity to each other, and thus most likely emerged independently.
+Once a Golgi-like compartment was initially formed, the various protist groups and their descendants optimized this basic system for their own requirements.
 In examining the evolution of the Golgi that followed, we should analyze trees of different proteins before coming to conclusions about the appearance of different features, as some of these features could be secondary.

 The ancestrally tubular Golgi went through a transformation into stacked Golgi, as can be seen for example in Pichia pastoris.
-The stacked Golgi diverged into forms where its motility is based on the actin/myosin system, as in plants and some insects, or on microtubular motors, as in mammalian cells.64
+The stacked Golgi diverged into forms where its motility is based on the actin/myosin system, as in plants and some insects, or on microtubular motors, as in mammalian cells.

 During the evolution of multicellularity, cells with a uniform plasma membrane formed multicellular aggregates and polarized their membrane structures.
 The cells were divided into ectoderm and endoderm.
 The endoderm cells, inside the organism, acquired a basolateral plasma membrane.
 The apical membrane is probably older, although its appearance can be secondary in some cells.
 Once cellular aggregates were formed, the primitive endosomal membrane, which may have retained some of its plasma membrane properties, could have fused to the plasma membrane at the site of aggregation, forming a specialized plasma membrane domain (maybe derived from proto-endosomes) and a protected intercellular space.
-In yeast, Golgi-derived secretory vesicles fuse with the plasma membrane as separate entities.
-Similarly, in animal cells, the secretory granules fuse with the apical plasma membrane as separate membranes.
-This means that the plasma membrane of eukaryote ancestors was more similar to the yeast/plant plasma membrane and to the apical membrane of polarized animal cells, than to the basolateral membrane of polarized animal cells.
+In yeast, Golgi-derived sccretory vesicles fuse with the plasma membrane as separate entities.
+Similarly, in animal cells, the secretory granules fuse with the apical plasma membrane as more similar to the yeast/plant plasma membrane and to the apical membrane of polarized animal cells, than to the basolateral membrane of polarized animal cells.